nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 - An internet gateway serves two purposes
     - To provide a target in your VPC route tables for internet-routable traffic
     - To perform network address translation (NAT) for instances that have been assigned public IPv4 addresses
-- IGW on their own do not allow internet access.
-To enable internet access:
+- **IGW on their own do not allow internet access.
+To enable internet access:**
     - Create an internet gateway and attach it to your VPC
     - Add a route to your subnet's route table that directs internet-bound traffic to the internet gateway
     - Ensure that instances in your subnet have a globally unique IP address (public IPv4 address, Elastic IP address, or IPv6 address)
     - Ensure that your network access control lists and security group rules allow the relevant traffic to flow to and from your instance
 ### [Route Table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html)
-- A **route table** contains a set of rules, called routes, that are used to determine where network traffic from your subnet or gateway is directed
+- A **route table** contains a set of rules, called routes that are used to determine where network traffic from your subnet or gateway is directed
 - To put it simply, a route table tells network packets which way they need to go to get to their destination.
 Each route in a table specifies a destination and a target
 - The following are the key concepts for route tables
     - **Main route table** — The route table that automatically comes with your VPC.
 It controls the routing for all subnets that are not explicitly associated with any other route table